Ndbethia/Ndbethia/README.md

 - 👋 Hi, I’m @Ndbethia
 - 👀 I’m interested in Product Design
-- 🌱 I’m currently learning UI/UX design
+- 🌱 I’m currently learning data science and ai
 - 💞️ I’m looking to collaborate on Gmail
 - 📫 How to reach me ndubuisibethia@gmail.com